weastonmiller/donabe/README.md

 This app is a standalone web app with no server.
 The `.md` files are stored directly in the repository.
 Even with multiple pictures and tons of markdown, the article files tend to remain under 5kb which feels acceptable.

 I tried to keep the libraries to an absolute bare minimum.
 This uses **no** component libraries and the only styling library it uses is `theme-ui`.
 It is my preference for styling and theming but anything else could be used as well.
+The app is viewable on **all** screen sizes (_some extremely esoteric exceptions probably exist_) and I tried to make the app as accessible as possible by using all the correct html tags. _There is still work to be done with better accessibility though_.

 All routes are loaded through `@loadable` so you aren't fetching all routes or all articles from everywhere.
 For instance, if you go straight to an article via the `_id` in the url, then only that single piece of the js bundle will load.